hmcts/ccd-docker/README.md

 ./bin/idam-create-caseworker.sh caseworker-probate,caseworker-probate-solicitor probate@hmcts.net
 ```

+Note: Initial roles and case worker users can be created using the following script.

+ ./bin/create-initial-roles-and-users.sh

 ### 5. Import case definition

 To reduce impact on performances, case definitions are imported via the command line rather than using CCD's dedicated UI: